unreasonablyEffective42/microLisp/README.md

 This is an honors project for my Java programming class at CCD.

-This interpreter currently supports A full numeric tower(fixed and unlimited precision Integers, Rationals, Reals, Complex and Quaternions), string literals, lists, vectors, tuples, functions and tail optimized recursion.
+This interpreter currently supports A full numeric tower(fixed and unlimited precision Integers, Rationals, Reals, Complex and Quaternions, recursively i.e quaternions with arbitrary precision rational coefficients), string literals, lists, vectors, tuples, first class functions  w/ tail optimized recursion and lexical scoping.

 The syntax and semantics almost entirely follow from Scheme.
 Some differences include:
 - "Purely" functional.
-There is no mutation at the language level.
+There is no mutation(like `set!` at the language level.
 IO is impure, but has functional semantics.
 - `car` and `cdr` are replaced with `head` and `tail`
 - `(define (fnName arg1 arg2 ...) functionBody)` is instead <br/> `(define fnName (lambda (arg1 arg2 ...) functionBody))`
 -   All special forms `lambda, cond, let, lets` bodies are a single expression instead of allowing multiple expressions. i.e `(lambda (x) (print x) (+ x 1))` does not `print x` and then `return x +1`.
 It just ignores the second expression.
 Use `(do expr1 expr2 ... exprn)` to sequentially evaluate expressions, which will discard all their values except for the final expression.
 To keep and then use sequential values, chain functions or use `lets`